halitekmekcioglu/Python/README.md

 Public Python Applications

-This repo is including RestAPI application, data inserting Excel to DB, auto BOT application with selenium
+This repo is including RestAPI application, data inserting Excel to DB, BOT applications with selenium.